yiranhi/transformer_from_scratch/README.md

              ==> Feed Forward ==> Add & Norm
     Decoder: output embedding ==> position embedding ==> Masked MultiHead Attention ==> Add & Norm ==> MultiHead Attention ==> Add & Norm ==> Feed Forward ==> Linear ==> Softmax

+## Day 2: MultiHeadAttention
+I tried to hand-write the 'MultiHeadAttention' class.
+Not surprisingly, there are many many mistakes.
+However, that is the aim of this project.

+The mistakes or gains from this practice are as follow:
+    1. the usage of 'contiguous()'.
+    2. the smart method of create 'qkv_projection' at one time and chunk it as 3 sub-matrix when using.
+    3. 'T' can only be used in 2D tensor, while 'transpose()' is bulit for high dimension tensor.
+    4. Using 'map()' to divide Q, K, V into heads